 Wedding Logistics

-At all wedding venues, for receptions and other events it is important to consider the overall logistics of the event.
+At all venues, for a wedding reception and other events it is important to consider the overall logistics of the event.
 Go over each detail carefully with your wedding coordinator or your contact at the venues.
 Ask about rentals, parking, lighting, decorations, and timing.
 For out-of-town guests, find out about overnight accommodations and transportation.

 Most of all, get good Wedding advice